Bridging the Visual Gap: Fine-Tuning Multimodal Models with Knowledge-Adapted Captions: Ethics Statement

 \section{Ethics Statement}

 This work focuses on measuring and mitigating hallucinations in visual-language models (VLMs).
-As such it is expected to increase the reliability of VLMs and the ability to measure their performance, which is important when using them in real world systems.
-This is expected to have a positive impact on the use of VLMs in the society.
-However, we do recognize that the foundation models used in the \methodname{} construction and evaluation pipeline could propagate biases.
+As such, it is expected to increase the reliability of VLMs and the ability to measure their performance, which is important when using them in real-world systems.
+This is expected to have a positive impact on the use of VLMs in society.
+However, we recognize that the foundation models used in the \methodname{} construction and evaluation pipeline could propagate biases.
 We anticipate further research into such biases before relying on our work beyond the research environment.
-The human study performed in this work received the required IRB approval from our institution ethics committee.
+The human annotation study performed in this work received the required IRB approval from our institution's ethics committee.